TraekWells/personal-site/content/blog/moving-from-wordpress-to-forestry.md

 This was the biggest one.

-Search Engine Optimization (SEO) is one of the main reasons people use WordPress because there are numerous plugins that will handle all of the heavy lifting for you.
-How was I going to handle this without the help of a WordPress plugin?
+Setting up basic Search Engine Optimization (SEO) is super easy on WordPress because there are numerous plugins that will handle all of the heavy lifting for you.
+So how was I going to handle this without the help of a WordPress plugin?

-NuxtJS has some fantastic documentation and with their help, I was able to figure out [how to generate meta tags dynamically](https://nuxtjs.org/docs/2.x/features/meta-tags-seo "How to generate dynamic meta tags"), including open-graph tags.
+As it turns out, NuxtJS has some fantastic documentation and with their help, I was able to figure out [how to generate meta tags dynamically](https://nuxtjs.org/docs/2.x/features/meta-tags-seo "How to generate dynamic meta tags"), including open-graph tags.
+With this, I'm able to change the title, description, and image of my content, without relying on a third-party plugin.

 More importantly, as I mentioned earlier, with WordPress I found myself spending **far** too much time tweaking SEO settings because they were _right_ there in the editing interface.

-At the end of the day, my goal is to write.
+Now I can focus on what matters, writing.

 ### Images

-Anytime you upload an image to WordPress, it creates multiple sizes and versions of that image so that it can display the correct size depending on the user.
-The problem with this is that you're adding way more image files than you need to your media folder.
+Anytime you upload an image to WordPress, it automatically creates multiple different sizes of that image.
+By doing this, you're allowing your media folder to swell to be unnecessarily large.

+Luckily, NuxtJS offers a module to help optimize images for you automatically.

+This is my process for handling images now that I'm not using WordPress anymore:

+* I source, resize, and run my image through [ImageOptim](https://imageoptim.com/mac "Image Optim")
+* Upload the image to Forestry
+* Use [Nuxt Images](https://image.nuxtjs.org/ "Nuxt Images") to further optimize them and deliver them to the user.

+Isn't NuxtJS great?

 ## What I Feel Is Missing From Forestry